 Carmignac’s long-term SRI commitment

-With a presence in the investment industry for more than 29 years, the management company has always committed to being:
+Present in the investment industry for close to 30 years, Carmignac has always committed to being:

 - Independent: The capital is held entirely by its directors, fund managers and staff.
 The company is not attached to any group, significantly limiting the risk of conflicts of interest with companies in which it invests its assets under management.